particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Opening a hidden section

+If you try to open a link to a header in a section hidden by a disclosure triangle, or click on a left-hand navigation to one, the section is now opened first.
+Before, nothing would happen.

 ### Using Logic for data transformation

 New example of using [Logic for data transformation](/getting-started/logic-ledger/data-transformation/).